 Renaissance men don't exist.
 It's impossible to know and do it all.
 Renaissance investors don't exist, either.
 There's no way to be an expert in value, growth, currencies, other countries, oil, and pharmaceuticals all at the same time.

-But that's no excuse to hold an unbalanced portfolio.
+But that's no excuse for holding an unbalanced portfolio.
 Nor is it an excuse to delve into individual stocks you know little to nothing about.

 Not from concentrate

 But let's say you know energy.
-Does that make it rational to hold nothing aside from energy stocks?
-No. Although you would have earned annualized returns of 8.7%, 44%, and 42% holding ExxonMobil, Valero
+Does that make it rational to hold nothing other than energy stocks?
+No. Although you would have earned annualized returns of 8%, 47%, and 33% holding ExxonMobil, Valero

 Still good, but not as good.
 See, the market moves in fits and starts.
 Hot sectors come and go.
 Money ebbs and flows.

-Is energy's run slowing?
-Maybe.
+Is the energy run slowing?
+It certainly looks like it.
 Something else will take off next.
 I've heard it's health care.
 That's not good for me because health care, pharmaceuticals, and medical devices are not within my circle of competence.
 Perhaps they're not in yours either.